pilotmoon/popclipweb/site/dev/index.md

 warning to the user.

 If you create your own extension, it will be unsigned.
-If an unsigned extension contains Shell Script actions or AppleScript actions, or has the `network` entitlement, PopClip will display a warning dialog when you try to install it:
+If an unsigned extension contains Shell Script actions or AppleScript actions, or has entitlements, PopClip will display a warning dialog when you try to install it:

 ![Example unsigned warning.](../guide/media/shot-unsigned-warning.png#pref "Unsigned extension warning.")